awsdocs/amazon-transcribe-developer-guide/doc_source/event-stream.md

 1. A payload

 Each section ends with a 4\-byte big\-endian integer CRC checksum\.
+The message CRC checksum is for both the prelude section and the data section\.
 Amazon Transcribe uses CRC32 \(often referred to as GZIP CRC32\) to calculate both CRCs\.
 For more information about CRC32, see [https://www.ietf.org/rfc/rfc1952.txt](https://www.ietf.org/rfc/rfc1952.txt)\.

 Total message overhead, including the prelude and both checksums, is 16 bytes\.